Diplomats condemn order suspending Ugandan journalists

-KAMPALA, (Reuters) – Diplomats and rights groups condemned Ugandan authorities on Friday for ordering the suspension of more than 30 senior journalists after TV and radio stations covered protests by supporters of a pop star turned politician.
+KAMPALA, (Reuters) – Diplomats and rights groups condemned Ugandan authorities yesterday for ordering the suspension of more than 30 senior journalists after TV and radio stations covered protests by supporters of a pop star turned politician.

 Uganda’s press regulator told 13 local media groups on Tuesday to suspend news editors, producers and programme directors, accusing them of broadcasting “extremist or anarchic messages”.